 Since moving to Arizona, Sam developed an interest in real estate on a part-time basis, and later served as the principal at Career Success High School in Mesa.

 Councilmember Huang is an Ex-Officio member of the Downtown Chandler Community Partnership.
-He serves in the subcommittees of Administrative Services, Communications and Public Affairs, and Management Services; and Airport, Municipal Utilities, Planning, and Transportation.
+He serves on the City Council Subcommittees of Community Services, Economic Development, Neighborhood Resources and Cultural Development; and Airport, Development Services, Public Works and Utilities and Transportation Policy.
 He currently serves as the vice chair for the 2020 Census Complete Count Committee and became a member of the TIPW (Transportation, Infrastructure & Public Works) Committee of the League of Arizona Cities and Towns.

-Prior to taking office, Sam was involved with the Chandler Kiwanis, and the Arizona Asian American Association, and served on Chandler’s Museum Advisory Board.
+Prior to taking office, he was involved with the Chandler Kiwanis, the Arizona Asian American Association and served on Chandler’s Museum Advisory Board.